 Lower Eyelid Surgery

-Lower eyelid is best at addressing herniated lower eyelid fat.
+The lower eyelid is best at addressing herniated lower eyelid fat.
 It is less ideal for most other types of issues like skin texture.
 Is your bag caused by herniated orbital fat?
 That is an essential question and a detailed personal consultation with an eyelid expert like Dr. Steinsapir is the only way to know for sure.
 If so, lower blepharoplasty can be a perfect choice for you.

 Transconjunctival vs. Transcutaneous Lower Eyelid Surgery